Precious-Metals-Manager/precious-metals-manager-landing-page/_pages/privacypolicy.md

 ## Information Collection and Use

-Precious Metals Manager does not collect, store or share any personal information about you.
+Precious Metals Manager iOS app does not collect, store or share any personal information about you.
 No account creation is required.

 Your content, e.g. orders, items, etc., is not saved on our servers nor do we have access to this data.